-Check with your local town hall to be sure that no building projects are proposed for the area you have chosen.
+Check with your local town hall to be sure that they propose no building projects for the area you have chosen.
 Inform the local environmental organization that perhaps they will want to join you.

 Oak trees can live for a very long time.
 Please, have a look at this YouTube video of the 1000-year-old trees.